nhwilly/FluentValidationDemonstration/README.md

 # FluentValidationDemonstration

-This is demonstration project to show the differences in using FluentValidation in Blazor, enabled by various packages.
+This is a demonstration project to show the differences in using FluentValidation in Blazor, enabled by various packages.
 The one most focused on is Blazilla a fork of Blazored.FluentValidation with upgrades.

 The issue that drove this is that Blazor InteractiveServer rendering mode is not populating the `<ValidationMessage For...>` properly while the web assembly version works fine.